Diamond Stone: College statistics

+Diamond Stone averaged 12 points, 5 rebounds, and 0.4 assists on 56% shooting efficiency.
+Also, he averaged 2.7 blocks per game.

 Professional career

 Los Angeles Clippers (2016–2017)

 On June 23, 2016, Stone was selected by the New Orleans Pelicans with the 40th overall pick in the 2016 NBA draft.
 He was later traded to the Los Angeles Clippers on draft night.
 On July 14, 2016, he signed with the Clippers.
 Stone played only 24 minutes for the Clippers in his rookie season, but showed promise on both ends of the floor during his time in the NBA Development League; he had multiple assignments with the Santa Cruz Warriors and Salt Lake City Stars, pursuant to the flexible assignment rule.

 Windy City Bulls and Salt Lake City Stars (2017–2018)

 On July 6, 2017, Stone was acquired by the Atlanta Hawks in a three-team trade involving the Clippers and the Denver Nuggets.
 On July 31, 2017, he was waived by the Hawks.
 On September 14, 2017, he signed with the Chicago Bulls.
 He was waived by the Bulls on October 16, 2017.

 Stone started the season playing for the Windy City Bulls, and was traded to the Salt Lake City Stars for Henry Sims's rights and a third-round 2018 pick.